 You can also add two teaspoons of baking soda to the mix.
 This will make it more effective if the odor is particularly strong.

 4. Baking Soda and Essential Oil

-If you tried the baking soda only method, but want to add a fresh scent, you can mix in some essential oil.
+If you tried the baking soda only method but want to add a fresh scent, you can mix in some essential oil.
 Essential oils are a concentrated liquid extracted from certain plants.
-The scent of these oils are powerful and, therefore, excellent at deodorizing.
+The scent of these oils is powerful and, therefore, excellent at deodorizing.

 For this method, you can choose any one of your favorite oils.
 However, it’s essential to consider how the scent will affect your house and family members.
 For instance, strong fragrances like cinnamon and peppermint can be unpleasant for dogs.
 On the other hand, citrus scents are toxic to cats (3).

 Lemon, grapefruit, and lavender are some of our favorite oils for bringing a fresh scent to the carpet and house.
 Combine two cups of baking soda with 15 drops of essential oil in a container.
 Give it a good shake to mix everything thoroughly.

 Then sprinkle a generous amount to cover the entire carpet.
 Again, if the odor is only mild, leave the powder for an hour.
 If the smell is strong, you can leave it overnight.